-We wanted to go inside the museum, but it was already 5:30 pm.
+We wanted to go to the museum, but it was already 5:30 pm.
 We have to be at the Port Authority Bus Terminal by 6:00 PM for our trip back to Albany, NY.
 I sighed and told my husband that I really want to visit the museum someday.
 Abraham nodded and said, “we also need to go there!”
 He pointed at the new One World Trade Center.

 The new One World Trade Center is one of the buildings of the rebuilt World Trade Center complex.
 It is now the tallest skyscraper in the United States!
 It took years for New York to rise from the ashes, but it did!
 Stronger than ever – it is still the Big City of Dreams!

 There are more places to discover in NYC, and I can’t wait to go back!
 Have you been to New York?
 Where did you go?
 If not, are you planning to visit New York someday?
 Please share in the comments below.
 I’d love to hear from you!